-A university's main function is to produce quality graduates, and in doing so, university buildings do play significant roles and are vital assets and resources.
+ARTICLE INFO ABSTRACT Article history: Received 29 April 2024 Received in revised form 18 July 2024 Accepted 23 July 2024 Available online 1 August 2024 A university's main function is to produce quality graduates, and in doing so, university buildings do play significant roles and are vital assets and resources.
 Hence, to prolong a university building lifecycle to ensure all university activities to continue performing at an optimum level, building maintenance management is central.
-Even though several previous studies have been conducted in this area, university buildings maintenance is still viewed as insignificant.
+Eventhough previous studies have been conducted in this area, university buildings maintenance is still viewed as insignificant.
 The research about utilization of infrared thermography in term of maintenance in public universities is still lacking.
-The objective of this research to provide recommendations for area within the public universities that can benefit from the application of infrared thermography to enhance maintenance.
-The research method used in this research is a qualitative method.
-Three public universities that was established for more than 50 years were chosen as case studies.
-The data was collected through narrative review and the data was then analysed.
-The findings highlight the benefits of implementing infrared thermography in older building maintenance within public universities, particularly in improving energy efficiency and identifying hidden issues such as moisture intrusion and structural defects.
-The study emphasizes the importance of timely maintenance actions based on infrared thermography assessments to reduce energy consumption and apply predictive maintenance strategies.
-By conducting in-depth analyses at three established public universities in Malaysia, the researchers demonstrate the effectiveness of infrared thermography in enhancing maintenance practices and prolonging the lifecycle of university buildings.
+The objective of this research was to provide recommendations for areas within the public universities that can benefit from the application of infrared thermography to enhance maintenance.
+The research method used in this research was a qualitative method.
+Three public universities that were established for more than 50 years were chosen as case studies.
+The data was collected through narrative review and then analyzed.
+The findings highlighted the benefits of implementing infrared thermography in older building maintenance within public universities, particularly in improving energy efficiency and identifying hidden issues such as moisture intrusion and structural defects.
+The study emphasized the importance of timely maintenance actions based on infrared thermography assessments to reduce energy consumption and apply predictive maintenance strategies.
+By conducting in-depth analyses at three established public Infrared thermography; enhancing maintenance; public university universities in Malaysia, the researchers demonstrate the effectiveness of infrared thermography in enhancing maintenance practices and prolonging the lifecycle of university buildings.